Patbox/UniversalGraves/README.md

   "lockedTexture": "...",             // Points to locked grave texture (`preset_head`), requires a value field (most sites have it described)
-  "unlockedTexture": "...",           // Points to unlocked grave texture (`preset_head`), requires a value field "isProtected": true,                // Changes if graves should be protected by default "protectionTime": 300,              // Time for which graves should be protected (is seconds) "shouldBreak": true,                // Changes if grave should break after some time "breakAfter": 900,                  // Time after which grave will break "createGravesFromPvP": true,        // If false, after dying from another players attack grave won't be created "dropItemsAfterExpiring": true,     // If items should drop after expiring "hologram": true,                   // Enables hologram "hologramProtectedText": [/*...*/], // Hologram lines while protected "hologramText": [/*...*/],          // Hologram lines while not protected
+  "unlockedTexture": "...",           // Points to unlocked grave texture (`preset_head`), requires a value field "isProtected": true,                // Changes if graves should be protected by default "shouldProtectionExpire": true,     // If protection should have time limit "protectionTime": 300,              // Time for which graves should be protected (is seconds) "shouldBreak": true,                // Changes if grave should break after some time "breakAfter": 900,                  // Time after which grave will break "createGravesFromPvP": true,        // If false, after dying from another players attack grave won't be created "dropItemsAfterExpiring": true,     // If items should drop breaking from expiration "hologram": true,                   // Enables hologram "hologramProtectedText": [/*...*/], // Hologram lines while protected "hologramText": [/*...*/],          // Hologram lines while not protected